 The standard validity period of the Sri Lanka visa is 30 days.
 This holds for both business as well as tourist visas (read here who these visas are meant for).
-This period starts from the moment that the traveler reports at the passport check after arrival in Sri Lanka.
+This period starts from the moment that the traveller reports at the passport check after arrival in Sri Lanka.
 During the application for the visa, you are asked for the expected date of arrival.
-The traveler can arrive in Sri Lanka a maximum of 90 days earlier or 90 days later than this date.
-If the actual date of arrival differs more than 90 days from the filled in date of arrival in the application form, this can result in the visa losing its validity.
+The traveller can arrive in Sri Lanka a maximum of 90 days earlier or 90 days later than this date.
+If the actual date of arrival differs more than 90 days from the filled-in date of arrival in the application form, this can result in the visa losing its validity.

 Sri Lanka visa application

 If the traveller wishes to stay in Sri Lanka for longer than 30 days, an extension can be arranged after arrival.
 The validity of the Sri Lanka visa can be extended up to a maximum of 90 days.
 This can be arranged quite easily at the Immigration Service Centre in Colombo (No. 330, Galle Road, Colombo, Sri Lanka, +94-727-591-591).

 Address of the Immigration Services Centre: No. 330, Galle Road, Colombo, Sri Lanka

 In theory, all travellers that apply for an extension with good intentions will be granted one, up to a maximum period of 90 days.
 Regardless, it can never be guaranteed beforehand whether an extension will be granted.
 With an extension you will be asked, among other things, for address information and the phone number of the accommodation, a filled-in extension form (available at the Immigration Services Center in Colombo), and a physical passport photo of the traveller.